Pain / Fever Drugs and Alcohol Interactions

 Acetaminophen Interaction with Alcohol

-- Severe liver damage may occur if you take 3 or more alcoholic drinks everyday while using a product containing acetaminophen.
-If you have liver disease, ask your doctor if you can safely use acetaminophen.
+- Severe liver damage may occur if you have 3 or more alcoholic drinks everyday while using a product containing acetaminophen.
+If you have liver disease or drink alcohol regularly, ask your doctor if you can safely use acetaminophen.

-- Some of the signs or symptoms of liver disease are: fever, chills, joint pain or swelling, excessive tiredness or weakness, unusual bleeding or bruising, skin rash or itching, loss of appetite, nausea, vomiting, or yellowing of the skin or the whites of your eyes.
+- Some of the signs or symptoms of liver disease include fever, chills, joint pain or swelling, excessive tiredness or weakness, unusual bleeding or bruising, skin rash or itching, loss of appetite, nausea, vomiting, or yellowing of your skin or the whites of your eyes.
+Call your doctor for advice if you have any of these symptoms while taking acetaminophen.

 Generic Name | Common Brand Names |